 Anyone who owns a pressure washer knows how useful this machine can be.
 It allows you to clean your car, driveway, garage, or backyard pretty easily.

-Like any machine, though, pressure washers need maintenance too.
+Like any machine, though, even the best pressure washers whether they are gas power washers or electric ones need maintenance too.
 For that reason, knowing how to fix a pressure washer is a must-have skill.

 If you know to repair common pressure washer problems, then it will save you not just a trip to the store to get it fixed but also money for the service.